OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/styles-and-templates.md

 # Styles and Templates

+### UPDATE: since this page was originally written, the built-in styles of OpenSilver have been improved to more closely match those of Silverlight.
+Please check back in the future for updated styles.

 ## General Concepts

 * The way styling works in OpenSilver is the same as in other recent XAML-based platforms such as UWP, Silverlight, WinRT, and Windows Phone.